AnshPrakash/anshprakash.github.io/_posts/2025-09-08-mimicplay.md

     </div>
 </div>
 <div class="caption">
-    Fig1: Humans can complete long-horizon tasks much faster than teleoperated robots.
+    Fig1<d-cite key="wang2023mimicplaylonghorizonimitationlearning"></d-cite>: Humans can complete long-horizon tasks much faster than teleoperated robots.
 Inspired by this, MIMICPLAY<d-cite key="wang2023mimicplaylonghorizonimitationlearning"></d-cite> is implemented as a hierarchical imitation learning framework that learns high-level planning from inexpensive human play data and low-level control policies from a small set of multi-task teleoperated robot demonstrations.
 </div>

-### MimicPlay

 MimicPlay <d-cite key="wang2023mimicplaylonghorizonimitationlearning"></d-cite> suggests that data for learning both high-level planning and low-level control can take various forms, potentially lowering the cost of imitation learning for complex, long-horizon tasks.